Fergal Keane

 Awards

-Fergal was appointed an OBE for services to journalism in 1997.
+Fergal was appointed an OBE for services to journalism in the 1997 New Year's Honours List.

 An honorary Doctor of Letters from the University of Liverpool Fergal has also received honorary degrees in literature from the University of Strathclyde, Bournemouth University and Staffordshire University.